 Remember, forums and message boards aren’t just places to dump links to your blog posts.
 You need to provide value before you ask for anything in return.
-So, start by building relationships and engaging with people there.
+So, I recommend you start building relationships and engaging with people there first.

 One of the best forms of blog promotion isn’t to other audiences, but to your own (over time).
-An email newsletter is the most powerful way to keep existing readers engaged with the work you’re doing and one of the things you should set up immediately.
+Building your own email list (or email newsletter) is the most powerful way to keep existing readers engaged with the work you’re doing—and one of the things you should set up immediately.

-Building your email list can be relatively simple, too.
+Start building your email list from day one with your blog—it can be surprisingly simple.
 Place a signup form within your posts and across key pages of your site.
 I use a tool I love, called ConvertKit, to manage the 150,000+ email subscribers I now have on my blog, but Mailchimp is the best free email marketing tool to get started with.

 Not sure which email marketing tool to use when starting a blog?